Jetsurf/jet-bot/README.md

  - `!nextsr` : Displays the next Splatoon 2 Salmon Run Map/Weapons
  - `!splatnetgear` : Gets all of the current gear for sale on SplatNet
  - `!storedm` ABILITY : DM's you when a piece of gear with ABILITY appears in the store (only once, can't DM the bot with this)
+ - `!map random` NUM : Generates a list of random maps (1-10, NUM is optional for just 1 random map)
+ - `!weapon random` NUM : Generates a list of random weapons (1-10, NUM is optional for just 1 random weapon)

 ### Splatoon 2 Splatnet Commands